 The state has ensured that appropriate accommodations are available to students with limited English proficiency by providing guidance and technical support on accommodations in the Oregon Accessibility Manual.
 Communication systems for this student population are limited; exposure to multiple languages can make a student's communication system more complex.
 The ORExt uses universal design principles and simplified language approaches in order to increase language access to test content for all students.
-In addition, directions and prompts may be translated/interpreted for students in their native language.
+A bilingual test administrator who is trained and endorsed by a district in Spanish or the students' language of origin should provide any language translation support.

 An analysis of accommodated versus non-accommodated administrations is needed in order to demonstrate that the provision of language accommodations is not providing any advantage to students with limited English proficiency, nor any disadvantage to other participants.
-Accommodations information was collected this year as an option for data entry.
+(Here might be a spot to include some ELL #) Accommodations information was collected this year as an option for data entry.
 Entering accommodations information will be required each year.
 Analyses of the impact of accommodation provision on the ORExt is feasible after each years administration.

 The Oregon Extended assessments can be administered using both Large Print and Braille (contracted and non-contracted) versions, as well.
 Oregon has ensured that the Oregon Extended assessments provide an appropriate variety of accommodations for students with disabilities.
-The state has provided guidance on accommodations in presentation, response, setting, and timing in the Accommodations Manual 2021-22: How to Select, Administer, and Evaluate Accommodations for Oregon's Statewide Assessments in the Oregon Accommodations Manual.
+The state has provided guidance on accommodations in presentation, response, setting, and timing in the Accommodations Manual 2022-23: How to Select, Administer, and Evaluate Accommodations for Oregon's Statewide Assessments in the Oregon

+Accommodations Manual.
 The Oregon Extended assessments are also designed according to universal design principles and utilize a simplified language approach (see Reducing the Depth, Breadth, and Complexity of Items).

 In the 2021-2022 school year, the state redesigned a training and proficiency program for sign language interpretation of its assessments and has significantly updated the site during this time.
 The Sign Language Training process included videos of interpreters administering items to students, materials that support appropriate administration (i.e., transcripts, closed captioning and PowerPoint slides that supplement the video administrations and the current ODE accessibility manual), and proficiency testing to support standardized interpretation for Oregon's assessments, including the ORExt.
 An 11-item proficiency test was administered, with an 80% required for passing (9/11 items correct).
-In 2021-22, the site was used to train 66 participants.
-All participants passed the assessment within 2 attempts.
+In 2022-23, the site was used to train 56 participants.
+All participants except one passed the assessment within 2 attempts.
 The overall average scores on the proficiency test were between 94%-96%.

 The ORExt assessments provide an appropriate variety of linguistic accommodations for students with limited English proficiency.
 They also use a simplified language approach in test development in order to reduce language load of all items systematically (see Reducing the Depth, Breadth, and Complexity of Items).
 Any given student's communication system may include home signs, school signs, English words, and Spanish words, for example.
-With the exception of items that require independent reading, the ORExt assessment can be translated or interpreted by a Qualified Assessor (QA) working with an interpreter in the student's native language, including American Sign Language.
+With the exception of items that require independent reading, a bilingual test administrator who is trained and endorsed by a district in Spanish or the students' language of origin should provide any language translation support, including American Sign Language.
 QAs are allowed to translate/interpret the test directions.
 QAs can adapt the assessment to meet the needs of the student, while still maintaining standardization due to systematic prompts and well-defined answers.